mosip/documentation/docs/test-report-1.2.0.md

 ### Known Issues

 * After login to CTK Android app, the previous browser tab is not killed.
+  Workaround: Once the popup appears, the user can manually close the tabs.
-*	Newly registered user not landing on the CTK android home page (intermittent issue).
+*	Newly registered user not landing on the CTK android home page (an intermittent issue observed on _Samsung A03_ mobile device).
 *	In CTK Android app, UI elements are overlapping with each other (issue observed on _Samsung A03_ and _Oneplus nord AC2001_ mobiles because of screen size).
-*	Add project/ collection takes empty spaces as name (Validation is missing).
+*	Add project/ collection takes empty spaces as name (validation is missing).
-*	In Android CTK -`Encryption Key` button is not appearing for Auth projects (Workaround: Partners can download `Encryption Key` from web application.
+*	In Android CTK -`Encryption Key` button is not appearing for Auth projects (Workaround: Partners can download the `Encryption Key` from the web application.
-*	Test cases `SBI1067` and `SBI1068` Auth Iris ISO validation failing with Android mock MDS.
+*	With Android mock MDS, `SBI1067` and `SBI1068` testcases for Auth Iris ISO validation failing (issue with Android mock MDS).

 ### Docker version (required for Compliance Tool Kit)

 mosipqa/compliance-toolkit-service:1.2.0